Yoast/yoast-acf-analysis/readme.txt

 Released May 23rd, 2023

+Enhancements:

+* Improves the analysis by excluding content from the URL and email fields.

 Bugfixes:

 * Fixes a bug where the content in ACF fields was not included in the analysis in Classic editor when WordProof plugin was activated.

-Enhancements:

-* Improves the analysis by excluding content from the URL and email fields.
+Other:

+* Sets the minimum required Yoast SEO version to 20.8.
+* Sets the minimum required ACF version to 6.0.0.
+* Sets the minimum supported WordPress version to 6.1 and "Tested up to" to 6.2.
+* Drops compatibility with PHP 5.6, 7.0 and 7.1.

 = 3.0.1 =